 Now I am not saying you are not cool, but even the most ridiculous item looks cool on their website, especially together with that vest and fringe boots and crossbody bag the model is wearing.
 Which suits nothing else in your closet.
 Do not commit to an outlandish skirt or long shapeless dress without a rethink.

-9. No kidding – look at their kids clothes
+9. No kidding – look at their kids clothes (and shoes)

 I have given up being embarrassed about it.
 You might as well make use of your petite size